 Dr. Tang is an Assistant Professor at the University of Oklahoma in Norman, Oklahoma from 2018.
 He received his Bachelor’s degree in Optoelectronics from the Huazhong University of Science and Technology, Wuhan, China, in 2012 and his Ph.D. in Bioengineering from the University of Maryland, College Park.
 His interests include optical coherence tomography, multiphoton microscopy, fluorescence laminar optical tomography, development of novel quantitative multi-modal optical imaging devices and their applications in brain functional imaging, tissue engineering, clinical translation, and cancer research.
 His research has been published in Journal of Controlled Release, Biotechnology, and Bioengineering, scientific reports, Biomedical Optics Express, etc. He has been invited to give talks at many renowned conferences and has been a reviewer for Light: Science & Applications, Scientific Reports, Oncotarget, Biomedical Optics Express, etc.

-I am a sophomore majoring in Biomedical Engineering.
+I am a junior majoring in Biomedical Engineering.
 While at OU, I have made the Gallogly College of Engineering Dean’s Honor Roll as well as University College’s Dean’s Honor Roll.
 My research focus is on biomechanics and neural signaling.
 My career interests are in design and development of neural controlled prosthesis.

-I am currently in my second year of college inspiring to become a Biomedical Engineer.
+I am currently in my third year of college inspiring to become a Biomedical Engineer.
 I am also a first generation college student.
 I have received the Tomorrow’s Engineer Scholarship, Distinguished Freshman Scholar, Distinguished Scholar RTW, Gallogly College of Engineering Dean’s Honor Roll Fall 2017-2018, and President’s Honor Roll Fall 2017.
 I am interested in bio-instrumentation and tissue engineering.
 I am currently researching over charge coupled devices, brain imaging systems, and optical coherence technology.